wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 0,15,30,45 * * * * docker run --privileged --rm -v /sitespeed.io:/sitespeed.io sitespeedio/sitespeed.io sitespeed.io -f urls.txt -b firefox -n 11 --connection cable -r /tmp/ --graphiteHost YOUR_GRAPHITE_HOST >> /tmp/sitespeed-run.txt 2>&1
 ~~~

-Make sure to edit your YOUR_GRAPHITE_HOST to the IP of your server.
+* The next step is to log into your Grafana instance and configure Graphite as your backend.
+Then you can start creating your own dashboards.